Non-Metric Space Library Manual: Spaces

-The mnemonic name of the space is passed to the benchmarking utility (see \S~\ref{SectionRunBenchmark}).
 There can be more than one version of a distance function, which have different space-performance trade-off.
 In particular, for distances that require computation of logarithms we can achieve an order of magnitude improvement (e.g., for the GNU C++ and Clang) by pre-computing logarithms at index time.
 This comes at a price of extra storage.
 In the case of Jensen-Shannon distance functions, we can pre-compute some of the logarithms and accurately approximate those we cannot pre-compute.
 The details are explained in \S~\ref{SectionLP}-\ref{SectionBregman}.

 Straightforward slow implementations of the distance functions may have the substring \ttt{slow} in their names, while faster versions contain the substring \ttt{fast}.
 Fast functions that involve approximate computations contain additionally the substring \ttt{approx}.
 For non-symmetric distance function, a space may have two variants: one variant is for left queries (the data object is the first, i.e., left, argument of the distance function while the query object is the second argument) and another is for right queries (the data object is the second argument and the query object is the first argument).
 In the latter case the name of the space ends on \ttt{rq}.
 Separating spaces by query types, might not be the best approach.
 Yet, it seems to be unavoidable, because, in many cases, we need separate indices to support left and right queries \cite{Cayton2008}.
 If you know a better approach, feel free, to tell us.